smarty/changelog/cloud/international-street-api.md

 CHANGES:

-- No longer return sub building type in address lines for CHE and SGP.
+- No longer return sub city type in address lines for CHE and SGP.
 - Prefix ALA postal codes with AX